 Michael Carlson has extensive experience in resolving—through litigation or alternative dispute resolution mechanisms, including international arbitration—sophisticated insurance and reinsurance disputes, including those involving healthcare liability, professional liability, toxic tort, and product liability issues.

 He also has experience in handling appeals on important insurance coverage issues before state and federal courts.
+Within the firm, he is a member of the Ethics Committee.

 Prior to joining Hangley Aronchick, Michael was an associate at DLA Piper, LLP.